Sources

 Safari

-- Enable the pinakea Clipper extension
+- Enable pinakea Clipper

 - Grant site access when prompted